Shybella/BananaWrapper/README.md

 ## Max Tick Time

 Make sure you set the max-tick-time in your server.properties file between 80000-120000.
-This ensures that the connection to the server stays stable.
+This ensures the server actually stops on a crash and does not hang.

 ## Installation